jquast/telnetlib3/README.rst

     telnetlib3-client --encoding=cp437 --force-binary blackflag.acid.org

-Note the use of `--encoding=cp437` to translate input and output characters of the remote end.
+Note the use of ``--encoding=cp437`` to translate input and output characters of the remote end.
 CP437 is an American English IBM PC DOS encoding, and many such legacy BBS programs are unable to negotiate about or present characters in any other encoding.
 Because this BBS does not negotiate encoding, the default is assumed to be US-ASCII, the ``--encoding`` parameter changes this.

-See also `--force-binary`, which may also sometimes be required with telnetlib3-client and telnetlib3-server.
+See also ``--force-binary``, which may also sometimes be required with telnetlib3-client and telnetlib3-server.
 In the original Telnet protocol specifications, the Network Virtual Terminal (NVT) is defined as 7-bit US-ASCII, and this is the default state for both ends until negotiated otherwise.
 RFC-856_ (BINARY TRANSMISSION) is the option that allows you to break out of the 7-bit ASCII constraint.
 However, **many common telnet clients and servers fail to negotiate for BINARY** -- it may be rejected (DONT, WONT), unanswered, or only negotiated for a single direction.
 To support such clients and servers, use ``--force-binary``, which forces bi-direction binary transmission no matter the state of BINARY negotiation.

+Combined with server's preferred default ``--encoding``, this can enforce a specific encoding for a client or server session when the other end is unable to for it.

 A Telnet Server that prefers "utf8" encoding, and, transmits it even in the case of failed BINARY negotiation, to support a "dumb" telnet client like netcat::